 From late June through early August our private hut at Black Peak, Wanaka offers some of the most quickly & easily accessible frozen waterfall ice climbing in New Zealand.
 Our ice-climbing site at Black Peak is not easily accessible by the general public which means you can enjoy your ice climbing without competing for space on a route.
 Each evening, return to our private hut, at 1800m on the mid-reaches of Black Peak (2283m).
 No tenting!

-Check out our photos from 2016 courses - NICE ICE!!book now Skills required
+Check out our photos from 2016 courses - NICE ICE!!book now from $2350 Skills required

 Fraser, Australia, Winter Ice Climbing Course